Manipur: Biren Singh expresses dismay at poppy cultivation

 The notorious Golden Triangle’s influence is making inroads and he dreaded that it could pose severe threats to the nation’s youth and social stability.

-“It breaks my heart to see my state Manipur, a land of strength, fall into the grip of drugs,” Singh stated on X Tuesday.
+“It breaks my heart to see my state Manipur, a land of strength, fall into the grip of drugs,” Singh stated on X on Tuesday.

-According to Singh, the BJP-led government had previously launched an aggressive “War on Drugs” campaign that showed significant promise, with large-scale destruction of poppy fields and successful prosecution of offenders creating hope among residents.
-The initiative had generated widespread awareness and deterred many involved in the illegal trade, he noted.
+According to Singh, the BJP-led government had previously launched an aggressive “War on Drugs” campaign that showed significant promise.

-And he added, “Recognising this early, the BJP-led government launched a determined “War on Drugs.”
+“Recognising this early, the BJP-led government launched a determined “War on Drugs.”
 The large-scale destruction of poppy fields and prosecution of offenders gave people hope that the menace could be curbed.
-Since its launch, the campaign has shown tremendous results, creating widespread awareness and instilling fear among those involved.”
+Since its launch, the campaign has shown tremendous results, creating widespread awareness and instilling fear among those involved,” Singh wrote.

 Also Read: Manipur: Lamka South block in Churachandpur achieves 100% saturation in key development indicators

-Singh elaborated that after violence struck on May 3, 2023 incident, “cartels exploited the reduced enforcement of the War on Drugs, and poppy cultivation spread once again across different parts of the hills.”
+Singh however elaborated that after violence struck on May 3, 2023, the situation deteriorated.

+“However, after the 3rd May 2023 incident, cartels exploited the reduced enforcement of the War on Drugs, and poppy cultivation spread once again across different parts of the hills.
+Recent photographs from villages in the adjoining forest areas of Kangpokpi and Ukhrul districts like Challengbung, Chingphei, Sangkai and Yoleng reveal the alarming scale of these operations,” he added.

 Posting another video, Singh showed massive poppy cultivation in Kotlen and Songpijang.